peternepp/hugo-shortcodes/README.md

 The shortcode is using several parameter:

-* iconClass - Style used for the \<i> element, place here your Font Awesome styles.
+* iconClass - String, Style used for the \<i> element, place here your Font Awesome styles.
-* link - URL, if you want your icon to be a hyperlink.
+* link - String, The URL if you want your icon to be a hyperlink.
-* linkClass - Style used for the \<a> element when link-parameter is in use.
+* linkClass - String, Style used for the \<a> element when link-parameter is in use.
-* style - Additional inline style.
+* style - String, Additional inline style.

 ### Examples